ralscha/sse-eventbus/README.md

 ## Changelog

+### 1.1.6 - March 21, 2018
+  * Change client expiration job to fixed delay and add separate configuration for this delay.
+By default it is 1 day, you change this value by implementing
+    `SseEventBusConfigurer.clientExpirationJobDelay`

 ### 1.1.5 - January 7, 2018
   * Extract subscription registry code out of the SseEventBus class into the interface SubscriptionRegistry and the class DefaultSubscriptionRegistry.